 While you could follow the basic list and/or suggestions of snacks to buy with your Disney Dining Plan snack entitlements, there are so many more valuable snacks to choose from that will not only save you money if you planned on buying the snack with cash, but also give you the opportunity to experience a unique/different snack that will not cost you a single penny.
 Unless you hear a tip from someone, ask a cast member or play close attention to the signs by looking for the special logo on the menus at each restaurant and kiosk, you just don't realize the potential!
 While these items can change, as of right now, these are the most valuable snacks to use your snack entitlements on.

 - Dole Whip--These are offered at only 3 locations.
-All Disney Dining Plans are accepted at the Polynesian Resort and Animal Kingdom, but not all of them are accepted at the Magic Kingdom location. (**Be sure to check what your Disney Dining Plan covers.
+All Disney Dining Plans are currently accepted at all locations: the Polynesian Resort, Animal Kingdom and the Magic Kingdom. (**Be sure to check what your Disney Dining Plan covers.
 Certain plans have changed each year.
-Some cover the Dole Whip and some don't.)
+Some will cover the Dole Whip and some don't.)

 - Funnel Cakes--Oh, the joy of a funnel cake.
-In my opinion, they're big enough to share so save your snack entitlements for other foods and only get one for 2 or 3 people.
+In my opinion, they are big enough to share so save your snack entitlements for other foods and only get one for 2 or 3 people.
 Enjoy a funnel cake with powdered sugar and/or cinnamon sugar.

 - Soup at Sunshine Seasons in Epcot or Be Our Guest in the Magic Kingdom

 - California roll and Temari sushi at Kabuki Cafe in Japan, Epcot.
 A combo of the two is now available, too.

 - Baked potato at Liberty Square Market in the Magic Kingdom